jdeschamps/EMU-guide/userguide.md

 If two UI properties are set to the same device property, then updating one also changes the UI controls linked to the second one.
 This allows duplicate controls in the UI.

-:important: **in case of integer state values (e.g. 1), if the value is smaller than the number of states a collision can occur.
-Indeed, depending on the plugin implementation, the value passed to the property can actually be the state number (e.g. state "1") and not the value (e.g. "12").
-If that is the case and one of the other state values is "1", then the value "1" will be set (and not the requested state value "12").
-To avoid collisions, place the integer value in the state with equal state number (e.g. value "1" in "state 1").**
+:important: **Depending on how the plugin has been implemented, collisions between a property state value and state number can occur.
+For example if "state 3" has a value "0", selecting "state 0" can trigger "state 3".
+If this happens, map the state value "0" to "state 0".**

 #### Parameters<a name="param"></a>